 Scholastic dishonesty, involving but not limited to cheating on a test, plagiarism, collusion, or falsification of records will make the student liable for disciplinary action after being investigated by the Dean of Students.
-Proven violations of this nature will result in the student being dropped from the class with an "F".
+Proven violations of this nature will result in the student being dropped immediately from the class with a withdraw/failing grade.
 This policy applies campus wide, including TC Testing Center, as well as off-campus classroom or lab sites, including dual credit campuses.
-This information can be found in the Student Handbook at https://www.texarkanacollege.edu.
+This information can be found in the Student Handbook at https://texarkanacollege.edu.
+Anyone found cheating on an exam given in class or in the testing center will be dropped immediately with a W/F grade.
+Also, disciplinary issues in the testing center will be dealt with as a W/F grade.
+There are no exceptions to this policy.